BoxedBrain/pws-docs/docs/configuration/directory_services/azure/index.md

 ### Azure provisioning configuration

-Fill the fields “Tenant URL" and “Secret Token" with the information provided by Password Safe Click “Test Connection"
+Fill the fields "Tenant URL" and "Secret Token" with the information provided by Password Safe Click "Test Connection"
-When the test has been successful, click on “Save" at the top of the page Back on the “Provisioning" page, click “Start provisioning“ In the settings of the provisioning, check if “Provisioning Status“ is set to “On" All allocated users and groups are created in Password Safe now
+When the test has been successful, click on "Save" at the top of the page Back on the "Provisioning" page, click "Start provisioning" In the settings of the provisioning, check if "Provisioning Status" is set to "On" All allocated users and groups are created in Password Safe now

 !!! hint